theChopix/algorithms_task4/README.md

 `3` <sub> maximal possible profit Mr. Henson can obtain by buying and then selling totems </sub>

 ## Solution

+In order to obtain time complexity of the program as small as possible (which was the main goal of these tasks) it is needed to solve this problem as a task of dynamic programming.
+This task is kind of similar to optimization problem of [matrix chain multiplication](https://en.wikipedia.org/wiki/Matrix_chain_multiplication) (matrix chain ordering problem).
+It leads us to make the table of individual elements (villages and number of their warriors in this task) together with any possible combination of the elements (merger of villages).
+Based on this table, bearing information on possible gains in merging villages or keeping them separeted, we can decide which mergers we have to make to maximize the profit.

 #### Compiling and testing